Visuals3D/vis3d/README.md

 ### Typescript & Express

-The base is a expressjs Server with full Typescript support
+The heart of the micro service is a ExpressJs Server with full Typescript support

 ### Nodemon Hot reload